jimstolze/jimstolze/README.md

 - 👋 Hi, I’m @jimstolze
-- 👀 I’m interested in shiny objects and lazy scripts
+- 👀 I’m fond of lazy programming and creative code
-- 🌱 I’m currently building a platform for online educatoin
+- 🌱 I’m currently building a platform for online education
-- 💞️ togeher with developers in Poland, Ukraine, Netherlands and Switzerland
+- 💞️ together with developers in Poland, Ukraine, Netherlands and Switzerland
-- 📫 How to reach me ... you'll know.
+- 📫 How to reach me ... my name at gmail.

 <!---
 jimstolze/jimstolze is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.